valterhenrique/operator/README.md

 ### Security

-In order to make your application safer, after forking this project, you must generate another SSH key for your 'operator' user:
+In order to make your application safer, after cloning this project, you must generate another SSH key for your `operator` user:

 ```
 ssh-keygen -t rsa -b 4096 -C 'operator@deploy'
 ```

 Copy the private and public keys at `vagrant/lib/synced/ssh/operator/`.
+This will be used as your `deploy key`, in order to clone the repository inside of your new VMs.

 License: [GNU General Public Lincense][0]